jsimonton020/Critical-Hits/README.md

 # Critical-Hits
+***This started off as a simple exercise to simulate dice rolls.
+I've been adding to it overtime as a learning experience.***

 This is a text based dice game with some rogue-lite elements.

 If you roll the maximum value on a die, you get to roll the die again and add